MicrosoftDocs/windows-dev-docs/windows-apps-src/devices-sensors/enable-usermode-access.md

 Package(2) { "bus-UART-UART2", Package() { 2 }},
 ```

-This assigns the friendly name “UART2” to the controller, which is the identifier users will use to access the bus from usermode.
+This assigns the friendly name “UART2” to the controller, which is the identifier users will use to access the bus from user mode.

 ## Runtime Pin Muxing